LISTS OF FAVOURITES

 MEXICAN : Fajitahs, burritos and enchiladas - as long as they're not too spicy.
 I don't like spicy.

-READY MADE MICROWAVE MEALS : Yeah - I think you really know too much about my dietary habits now.
+READY MADE MICROWAVE MEALS : I think you really know too much about my dietary habits now.

-ALL SORTS : No, not 'liquorice allsorts', but just a grouping together of a few of my other favourites - tomatoes, eggs, mushrooms, pears, onions, water melon and grapes, melted cheese (not solid cheese).
+ALL SORTS : No, not 'liquorice allsorts', but just a grouping together of a few of my other favourites - tomatoes, eggs, mushrooms, pears, onions, water melon and grapes, hot, melted cheese.
 That pretty much sums up everything I ever eat.

 Couldn't find a good photo of my first choice, a roast lamb dinner, so here's my second choice - some chips, food close to my heart.
 So close to my heart in fact the grease has moved inside and taken up residence